pgstef/pgstef.github.io/_posts/2019-07-19-pgbackrest_s3_configuration.md

 Use 'pgbackrest help [command]' for more information.
 ```

-Create a basic PostgreSQL cluster :
+Create a basic PostgreSQL cluster:

 ```bash
 $ export PGSETUP_INITDB_OPTIONS="--data-checksums"